py-eww/eww/docs/source/debugging_leak.rst

     Python uses a *reference counting* mechanism for reaping old objects.
 Python keeps track of the number of names attached to objects, and if that number drops to 0, Python will reap that object.

     Python can *also* handle most reference cycles.
-The gc <link here> (garbage collection) module will take care of that for us.
+The :py:mod:`gc` (garbage collection) module will take care of that for us.

     What the gc *can't* do is fix reference cycles where **both** objects have a ``__del__`` method.
 The gc cannot automatically determine a safe order to run them in, so it refuses to reap either object.